Do You Get “Culture Crushes”?

 - The Sign of the Beaver by Elizabeth George Speare.
 An Indian boy and his father befriend a white boy who has been left on his own to manage the family’s new cabin until the rest of his family can join him.
 The Indian boy teaches the white boy wood lore and such things as the signs that the different clans leave on trees.
 The white boy teaches the Indian boy to read.
 The Indian boy is really offended by the role of Friday in Robinson Crusoe, which rocks his new friend’s world.

 - Island of the Blue Dolphins by Scott O’Dell.
-I don’t remember this one very well, but I know that I read it as a kid.
+I don’t remember this one very well, but I think my second-grade teacher read it aloud to us.
 It’s the story of an incredibly tough and resourceful girl surviving on her own on an island.
-Catnip to Kid Me.

 - Caddie Woodlawn by Carol Ryrie Brink, illustrated by Trina Schart Hyman.
 Trina Schart Hyman is one of my favorite illustrators, which just makes this book all the better.
 This book is not primarily about Indians, but they do play an increasingly big role as the book progresses.
 Caddie befriends them and then ends up sneaking across the river to visit them and head off a conflict.